nimdaghlian/memex/_notes/Instead of Instagram.md

 ## A Secret Third Thing

+Some disappointing shit went down with Micro.blog since I posted this, so rescinding this recommendation for now.
+If the service was as distributed as the underlying technology, maybe there'd be another, better managed server to join.
+Hazards of single platforms are still there even if the code's open.

-[Micro.blog](https://micro.blog/about/pricing) is a way to blog on the Fediverse, so it does all the stuff up there and more.
+==[Micro.blog](https://micro.blog/about/pricing) is a way to blog on the Fediverse, so it does all the stuff up there and more.
 I honestly don't know if this will be easier or harder to get so I put it last.
-It's like a combination of Twitter and blogging, but you can follow or be followed by people on Threads or Mastodon or Pixelfed and even automatically crosspost to those or Bluesky.
+It's like a combination of Twitter and blogging, but you can follow or be followed by people on Threads or Mastodon or Pixelfed and even automatically crosspost to those or Bluesky.==

-Pros:
+==Pros:==
-- post in one place, see and be seen on different platforms
+- ==post in one place, see and be seen on different platforms==
-- custom domain if you want it
+- ==custom domain if you want it==
-- kinda weird?
+- ==kinda weird?==

-Cons:
+==Cons:==
-- $1-10 a month
+- ==$1-10 a month==
-- Interface is a little limited and underdeveloped at times
+- ==Interface is a little limited and underdeveloped at times==
-- possibly hard to understand?
+- ==possibly hard to understand?==
 ---

 ## Other options